Significantly Enhancing Adult Intelligence With Gene Editing May Be Possible

 It seemed impossible.
 So after first thinking of the idea well over a year ago, I shelved it without much consideration.
 My attention turned to what seemed like more practical ideas such as embryo selection.

 How could we get editing agents into all 200 billion brain cells?
-Wouldn’t it cause major issues if some cells received edits and some didn’t?
+Wouldn’t it cause major issues if some cells received edits and others didn’t?
 What if the gene editing tool targeted the wrong gene?
 What if it provoked some kind of immune response?

 But recent progress in AI had made me think we might not have much time left before AGI, so given that adult gene editing might have an impact on a much shorter time scale than embryo selection, I decided it was at least worth a look.